briandrum/codes.forchagrin.com/_chapters/chapter-1109-administration-and-enforcement.md

-            2. _(2)_ Each day such violation is committed or continued shall constitute a separate offense, commencing one day after the Administrator’s order is served on the owner, his employee, tenant or other agent or any other person who is responsible for the violation.
+            2. _(2)_ Each day such violation is committed or continued shall constitute a separate offense, commencing one day after the Administrator's order is served on the owner, his employee, tenant or other agent or any other person who is responsible for the violation.